 m1 + m0/m2

 Click on the OK button in both the windows, and the fitting will appear [1].
-Next, create two other plots, namely, G'as a function of ω, place the error bars only on the y-axis, as previously demonstrated [2].
+Next, create two other plots, namely, G-prime and G-double prime as a function of ω, place the error bars only on the y-axis, as previously demonstrated [2].

 SCREEN: Clicks on Ok on both windows

-SCREEN: Creates the G' plot.
+SCREEN: Creates the plot.

 Repeat the curve-fitting procedure, select G'' option [1], click Curve Definition under General Fit [2] and then write the concerned equation [3].
 The values for α, and Go, will appear [4].
 Finally, click on ok, and a curve fitting will appear [5].